pankajchahal/pankajchahal/README.md

 👋 Hi, I’m @pankajchahal

-🌱 I have done my M.Tech in Mathematics and Computing from II, Patna, and B.Tech in Computer science and Enginerring from Kurukshetra Univeristy.
+🌱 I have done my M.Tech in Mathematics and Computing from IIT, Patna, and B.Tech in Computer science and Enginerring from Kurukshetra Univeristy.

 🌱 I am currently learning Web Development fundamentals.